FurryGuides

 Charity Performance

 MFF's charity fundraising has scaled alongside attendance.
 The convention consistently raises six-figure sums for its selected charity partners, with the charity auction and donation drives generating significant contributions.
-The 2025 total is expected to continue this upward trend once final accounting is complete.
+MFF 2025 raised $151,517 for Mission Compassion Paw, continuing the convention's six-figure giving streak.

 What Growth Means for Attendees